jessepav/lacygoill-wiki-backup/markdown/syntax.md

 > Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse
 > id sem consectetuer libero luctus adipiscing.

-Markdown allows  you to be lazy  and only put the  > before the first  line of a hard-wrapped paragraph:
+Markdown  lets you  be lazy  and  only put  the >  before  the first  line of  a hard-wrapped paragraph:

 > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet,